 The Company maintains the Bel Fuse Inc. Employees' Savings Plan, a defined contribution plan that is intended to meet the applicable requirements for tax-qualification under sections 401(a) and (k) of the Internal Revenue Code of 1986, as amended (the "Code").
 The Employees' Savings Plan allows eligible employees to voluntarily contribute a percentage of their eligible compensation, subject to Code limitations, which contributions are matched by the Company.
 For plan years beginning on and after January 1, 2012, the Company's matching contributions are equal to 100% of the first 1% of compensation contributed by participants, and 50% of the next 5% of compensation contributed by participants.
 For plan years prior to January 1, 2012, the Company's matching contributions were limited to \$350 per participant and the Company made discretionary profit sharing contributions on behalf of eligible participants in amounts determined by the Company's board of directors.
 Prior to January 1, 2012, the Company's matching and profit sharing contributions were invested in shares of Bel Fuse Inc. Class A and Class B common stock.
 Effective January 1, 2012, Company matching contributions are made in cash and invested in accordance with participant's instructions in various investment funds offered under the Employees' Savings Plan other than Bel Fuse Inc. common stock.
-The expense for the years ended December 31, 2012, 2011 and 2010 amounted to \$0.5 million, \$0.9 million and \$0.7 million, respectively.
-As of December 31, 2012, the plan owned 15,325 and 220,781 shares of Bel Fuse Inc. Class A and Class B common stock, respectively.
+The expense for the years ended December 31, 2013, 2012 and 2011 amounted to \$0.4 million, \$0.5 million and \$0.9 million, respectively.
+As of December 31, 2013, the plan owned 14,899 and 190,039 shares of Bel Fuse Inc. Class A and Class B common stock, respectively.

 The Company's subsidiaries in Asia have a retirement fund covering substantially all of their Hong Kong based full-time employees.
 Eligible employees contribute up to 5% of salary to the fund.
 In addition, the Company must contribute a minimum of 5% of eligible salary, as determined by Hong Kong government regulations.
 The Company currently contributes 7% of eligible salary in cash or Company stock.
-The expense for the years ended December 31, 2012, 2011 and 2010 amounted to approximately \$0.3 million in each year.
-As of December 31, 2012, the plan owned 3,323 and 17,342 shares of Bel Fuse Inc. Class A and Class B common stock, respectively.
+The expense for the years ended December 31, 2013, 2012 and 2011 amounted to approximately \$0.3 million in each year.
+As of December 31, 2013, the plan owned 3,323 and 17,342 shares of Bel Fuse Inc. Class A and Class B common stock, respectively.

-The Supplemental Executive Retirement Plan (the "SERP" or the "Plan") is designed to provide a limited group of key management and highly compensated employees of the Company with supplemental retirement and death benefits.
+The SERP is designed to provide a limited group of key management and highly compensated employees of the Company with supplemental retirement and death benefits.
 Participants in the SERP are selected by the Compensation Committee of the Board of Directors.
-The SERP initially became effective in 2002 and was amended and restated in April 2007 to conform with applicable requirements of Section 409A of the Internal

-Revenue Code and to modify the provisions regarding benefits payable in connection with a change in control of the Company.
+The SERP initially became effective in 2002 and was amended and restated in April 2007 to conform with applicable requirements of Section 409A of the Internal Revenue Code and to modify the provisions regarding benefits payable in connection with a change in control of the Company.
 The Plan is unfunded.
 Benefits under the SERP are payable from the general assets of the Company, but the Company has established a rabbi trust which includes certain life insurance policies in effect on participants as well as other investments to partially cover the Company's obligations under the Plan.